 - When we stayed at the Moxy in Phoenix Tempe a few years ago, there was no chest of drawers.
 As you can see in the photos in that post, we had a small closet for hanging things and there were some hooks on the wall.
 We only stayed one night and didn’t miss having drawers at all.

-- When Joe went on his first business trip last year, he spent a week at the Hilton Garden Inn in Charlotte.
+- When Joe went on his first business trip, he spent a week at the Hilton Garden Inn in Charlotte.
 As shown in that post, the room had a long table that acted as a desk, TV stand, table lamp holder and 2ish feet for putting stuff down.
-Across from the bathroom, where a closet would normally be, were several shelves and metal wire pull-out bins.
+Several shelves and metal wire pull-out bins were across from the bathroom, where a closet would normally be.
 Joe said he didn’t really miss having drawers; the bins and shelving were enough for his 1-week visit.
 But storage space did start getting cramped when I surprised him by showing up for a long weekend and there were now 2 people in the room.
 He also said since the bins were just wire, it prevented him from storing anything small in them.

-- When we stayed at Motel One, in Munich, a few months ago, I think that’s when I felt the cons of “small, clean and efficient.”
+- When we stayed at Motel One, in Munich, in late 2019, I think that’s when I felt the cons of “small, clean and efficient.”
 The room was very small – no more than 10′ x20′ (not uncommon in Europe), including the bathroom.
 As you can see, instead of drawers there were 2 small areas for hangers and 3 shelves.
 And the “desk” was a table with an ottoman.
 There was also minimal space for our luggage.
 Overall, not ideal for our 3-night stay.
 But the lobby was great if we wanted to hang out there.

-There were a few other hotels we’ve stayed in during recent years that have these newer setups without drawers, but I think you get the point.
+A few other hotels we’ve stayed in during recent years have these newer setups without drawers, but I think you get the point.

-For hotel guests who are in their 40s, 50s or older, there are still plenty of hotel chains that have drawers and computer desks.
-Families can still find rooms that have tubs so they can give their kids a bath and carpeted rooms are still out there to muffle sounds a little.
+For hotel guests in their 40s, 50s or older, there are still plenty of hotel chains with drawers and computer desks.
+Families can still find rooms with tubs to give their kids a bath, and carpeted rooms are still out there to muffle sounds a little.